matlab-deep-learning/Image-Classification-in-MATLAB-Using-TensorFlow/README.md

 2. [Converting](https://www.mathworks.com/help/deeplearning/deep-learning-import-and-export.html) models from other frameworks into MATLAB
 3. Co-executing models from other frameworks with MATLAB

 This example provides an overview of how to perform 3.
 Co-execution.
+For a further example on co-execution see [Hyperparameter Tuning in MATLAB using Experiment Manager & TensorFlow](https://github.com/matlab-deep-learning/Hyperparameter-Tuning-in-MATLAB-using-Experiment-Manager-and-TensorFlow).

 For reference, the following [table](#comparison-table) provides a comparison for all options.